What is the Point?

 But that’s not how it plays out.

-We can’t trust our code generators.
-We certainly should use them, and use them to our advantage, but we need to examine their output to ensure that they are doing the right things, and only the right things.
+As an additional wrinkle, we can’t trust our coding agents.
+We certainly should use them to our advantage, but we also need to examine their output to ensure that they are doing the right things, and only the right things.

-But what about when something unexpectedly goes wrong in the middle of the night?
-Can you find and fix the problem?
+When something unexpectedly goes wrong in the middle of the night, will you (and your tools and staff) be able to find, understand, and fix the problem?

-You need source code that works for people who live in the codebase.
+You need source code that works for all people and non-people who are active in the codebase.

 There is an engineering concept: